FileFighter/filefighter.github.io/wiki/3_wiki.md

 #### 3.1.10 Upload files

 The same way you can download files you will also be able to upload files in places you are allowed to.
-This way you can also overwrite files.

 #### 3.1.11 Search for files